Blog Layout

 Common Misconceptions

 There are common misconceptions surrounding both ice and water shield and metal valleys that can hinder the decision-making process.
 Some misconceptions include the belief that ice and water shield is only necessary in cold climates or that metal valleys are prone to leaks.
 It's important to separate fact from fiction and consider the specific benefits and limitations of each option.
-By understanding the facts and debunking these misconceptions, you can make an informed decision when choosing between ice and water shield and metal valleys for your roof last month.
+By understanding the facts and debunking these misconceptions, you can make an informed decision when choosing between ice and water shield and metal valleys for your roof.

-Debunking Myths About Ice and Water Shield
+Debunking Myths About Ice & Water Shield

 Myth 1: Ice and water shield is only necessary in cold climates.